ArdanaLabs/hello-cardano-template/README.md

 ## Using the Nix Binary Cache via Cachix

 You will need to have Nix installed, with Flakes enabled.

-To avoid compiling any output of the flake.nix of this project from source, you can use our Cachix:
+This will allow you to avoid compiling any output of the flake.nix of this project from source.

+If you have Nix installed on a Linux system in a multi-user fashion (the default):

 1. Add the Cachix to your `/etc/nix/nix.conf`:
   ```